Menu

 An old picture of Ravada Chandrasekhar

-• Police first tried to control the crowd using tear gas and a lathi-charge, but it did not work.
+• He led a police operation to control the crowd and used tear gas and a lathi-charge, but it did not work.

 Newspaper clippings related to Koothuparamba firing